SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 **Updated recommendation**: Put main tracker on the chest, and tracker extension on the waist.
 It's more comfortable and stable this way, since your hand won't bump into waist tracker.

 ![img](https://eiren.cat/TyTd)
-*Form and direction of axises are subject to change in future revisions!*
+*Form and direction of axes are subject to change in future revisions!*

 # Configure proportions and trackers